Miorey/ai-test-craft/README.md

 1. Sign up for an account at [OpenAI](https://openai.com).
 2. Navigate to the API section and follow the instructions to generate your API key.

+Before running AITestCraft, ensure that your `OPENAI_API_KEY` environment variable is set with your OpenAI API key.
+Alternatively, you can specify a custom environment variable name for your OpenAI API key using the command-line interface.

 ### Installation:

 Install AITestCraft using pip: